tombensve/APS/APS-Auth/APSSimpleUserServiceProvider/docs/src/APSSimpleUserService.md

 	se.natusoft.aps.adminweb_1.0_requireauthentication=true

 to _false_ instead.
 Then restart the server.
 Also se the APSFilesystemService documentation for more information.
 The APSConfigService is using that service to store its configurations.

+## JDBC Drivers

+There is a catch with OSGi and its classpath isolation.
+JDBC drivers for the databases that can be used for this service must be packaged into the bundle.
+JDBC drivers for the following databases are currently included:

+* Derby 10.9.1.0
+* MySQL 5.1.26

+I will try to increase this list unless I can find a smarter workaround.

 ## APIs